AntonLubushko/fan-crm/README.md

 - **Admin Role**:

   - Create multiple users.
+  - Create scope of items (goods) for user to buy.
   - Retrieve a list of all users in the system.
+  - Retrieve a list of all items in the system.

 - **User Role**: